Wave Writers of

 Next Meeting

-Attendees: Michal, Lesley, Marian, Cecilia, George, and Sheryl.
+Attendees: Michal, Lesley, Bruce, Robert, Rose, Cecilia, Cathy, John and Shannon.

-Attendees: Michal, Lesley, Marian, Cecilia, George, and Sheryl.
+Attendees: Michal, Lesley, Bruce, Robert, Rose, Cecilia, Cathy, John and Shannon.

 Previous Meeting History